GW-HIVE/HIVE-lab/Filtered_nt/README.md

 	/data/projects/targetdbs/generated/logfile.step2.txt
 	/data/projects/targetdbs/generated/logfile.step3.txt

 This step needs a lot of memory.
-Suggest to run on HIVE,
+Suggest to run on large machine.
-	Colonial One, or MGPC.
         123 records of PDB accessions have extra characters, fixed that in step3.py.
 	However, 28 records are not in the files, search taxIds manually for them (/data/projects/targetdbs/generated/ \
 	logfile.step3.manually.added.txt).